“Planning policies and decisions should aim to achieve healthy, inclusive and safe

 Health and Wellbeing Strategies

 Health and Wellbeing Strategies must take account of the current and future health and social care needs of the local population and examine how local assets, including the local community itself, can be used to meet identified needs.
-They are a key element of the Government’s Health and Social Care Act 2012 reforms and are a statutory responsibility for local authorities and their Clinical Commissioning Group partners.
+They are a key element of the Government’s Health and Social Care Act 2012 reforms and are a statutory responsibility for local authorities and their associated Integrated Care Boards.

-Joint Strategic Needs Assessments (JSNAs), which Directors of Public Health, Adult Social Services and Children’s Services have a joint statutory duty to prepare, are the evidence base for these strategies.
+Joint Strategic Needs Assessments (JSNAs), which ICBs and partners have a joint statutory duty to prepare, are the evidence base for these strategies.

 Health services and facilities